Global policeman: History

-The UK made efforts to end the slave trade through the West Africa Squadron.
+The United Kingdom made efforts to end the slave trade through the West Africa Squadron.
 In 1827, Britain, jointly with France and Russia, intervened on the side of Greek independence, destroying the Turkish fleet at the Battle of Navarino.
-In 1854, Britain, jointly with France, prevented Russia from destroying the Ottoman Empire.
-Russia had to withdraw from Moldavia and Wallachia, and Sevastopol was besieged in the Crimean War.
+During the Crimean War, the Russian Empire was forced to withdraw from Moldavia and Wallachia largely due to diplomatic pressure and the threat of intervention from Austria, while military intervention by Britain and France, including the Siege of Sevastopol, ultimately defeated Russia and preserved the Ottoman Empire.

 From 1914–1945 no one state was hegemonic, with Britain's power decreasing, but still very much a leading, world role, and with rising powers such as the United States, the Empire of Japan, and later Nazi Germany and the Soviet Union.
 In an era of multipolarity and diffused responsibility, fascist dictators arose and Europe sank into two world wars.
-According to Richard J Evans, "The authoritarian German challenge to democratic Britain then, is comparable to the authoritarian Chinese challenge to democratic America now.".
+According to Richard J. Evans, "The authoritarian German challenge to democratic Britain then, is comparable to the authoritarian Chinese challenge to democratic America now."

 Between the years 1945 and 1990, the world trade was dominated by the Soviet Union and the United States in what was known to be the Cold War.

 The Truman Doctrine of 1947 promised assistance to anti-communist allies.
 "The right of neutrality was abolished... it was an era of aggressive peacetime policy which marked the beginning of America's role as global policeman."
 Since the end of the Cold War, "the enemy is terrorism, not communism".
-But after a disastrous intervention in Somalia in 1993, the US was reluctant to engage in humanitarian intervention in Bosnia and Rwanda.
+But after a disastrous intervention in Somalia in 1993, the United States was reluctant to engage in humanitarian intervention in Bosnia and Rwanda.

 The US-led invasion of Iraq, officially a policing mission to find weapons of mass destruction, was, according to some, an illegal cover for ulterior, unethical motives: the need to secure US regional bases, oil supplies, and the loyalty of key allies.

 Since then, serious doubts have been raised about the validity of US overseas intervention and destabilization in Iraq, Libya and Syria.
 As the 21st century progresses, the morality of global policing itself is increasingly in question, with the inevitable loss of self-determination by nations in which intervention occurs.
 Furthermore, with the advent of non-state threats to global security, prior legal justifications such as general "laws of war" are of questionable jurisdiction.